YTFL/Banking-System/README.md

 ---

- ## License
+ ## Usage
-This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).
-It was developed as part of an academic requirement at **REVA University**, under the guidance of **Dr. Ramaprasad H C**, and is intended strictly for educational use only.
+This project was developed as part of an academic requirement at **REVA University**, under the guidance of **Dr. Ramaprasad H C**.
+It is provided strictly for **educational and learning purposes only**.
+Although it is publicly viewable (like many open-source projects), it is **not** licensed under MIT or any other open-source license.
+You are **not permitted** to copy, reuse, modify, distribute, or publish this project or its code for commercial, academic, or public use without explicit permission from the authors.